datadesk/vr-interactives-three-js/README.md

 ![Our scene](https://github.com/datadesk/vr-interactives-three-js/blob/master/img/oops.png?raw=true)

 What happened?
 We forgot to turn on the lights!
+Let's do that.

 ```javascript
 // Lights!